 What is the hire-back ratio?

 At RBS we pride ourselves on attracting talented students who want to develop their careers with us.
-As a result, we have made offers to the majority of our students.
+As a result, we have made offers to many of our students.
 What we are particularly proud of is the number of long term employees we have and the number of returning employees (both staff and lawyers) who have looked for greener pastures and returned to BC’s Oldest Law Firm.
 Check out some of the testimonials.